-Visceral have revealed some all new information about one of Battlefield Hardlines’s game modes called CrossHair.
-Apparently this is Hardline’s most hardcore and competitive mp mode.
+Battlefield Hardline Cross-hair Mode: Visceral have revealed some new info about one of Battlefield Hardlines game modes called Cross-hair.

 Frederik Gareau – MP Gameplay Engineer